By Melissa McLaughlin

 The Gift of a Day

 Our family arrived at the apple orchard ready for the flavorful taste of just-picked apples.
 As far as the eye could see were row upon row of apple trees.
-Some branches were heavy laden with fruit like an over-decorated Christmas tree bowing beneath the weight of bulky ornaments, while others were barren, the harvest already over.

 Eventually, we loaded every person, apple and sore muscle into the car to head for home.
 As we pulled away from the orchard we all reflected on the lovely day we had shared.
 Enjoying the fresh air, the bounty of God’s creation, the beauty of diversity, the joy of being alive.

 The day had been a gift.
 A gift of simple family time.
 A gift of autumn’s colors and flavors.
-A gift of sweet remembrance of days long past.

 The Gift of Growing Fruit

-I thought of all the days that came before this, making this gift possible.
-Once upon a time, many years ago, a farmer planted an apple seed.
-Well, quite a few apple seeds in fact.
-Those apple seeds needed to be nourished with the nutrients of fertile soil, refreshing rain, clean air and plentiful sunshine.
-In addition, the apple seeds needed protection from rampant weeds, rodents seeking an easy dinner, insects and birds on the scout for an appetizing treat.
-Once tall enough, the seedlings must be protected from deer and other animals gnawing on the bark.
-This diligent care must continue for some 4-7 years before an apple tree may be ready to bear fruit.
+I thought of all the days that came before, making this gift possible.
+Once upon a time, many years ago, a farmer planted the apple seeds.
+Those apple seeds were nourished by nutrients from fertile soil, refreshing rain, clean air and plentiful sunshine.
+In addition, the apple seeds needed protection from weeds, rodents, insects and birds on the scout for an appetizing treat.

 This one beautiful gift of a day for us, was actually the accumulation of many days of tender-loving-garden-care leading up to that one moment.